Tribute Fund Scholarship Grants

 • The 2021 Tribute Fund Scholarship Grant was awarded to Kate Lehman in honor of CCC member Rosie Kelly.

-In 2024, we will award two Tribute Fund Scholarship Grants, one each in honor of CCC members Pam Sussman and John Avila.
+In 2025, we will award two Tribute Fund Scholarship Grants, one each in honor of CCC members Pam Sussman and Beth House.

 Our dear friend and colleague, Pam Sussman, passed away on September 21, 2022.
 She was an active member and instructor for the CCC and a faithful attendee at the South Side/Northwest Indiana study group.
 She was a generous person, always willing to share her resources, time, instruction and smile with those around her.
 She handed down all she knew to her many grateful students throughout the years.
 In addition to book arts, Pam—a lifelong artist—spent years honing her talents in various media, including rubber stamping, fabric arts, miniature book art, calligraphy, quilting, sewing, painting, origami and graphic arts.
 Pam’s generous spirit lives on, not only in her family, but in all who had the privilege of knowing her.
 She is deeply missed.
 We are pleased to honor Pam through a 2023 and 2024 Tribute Fund Scholarship Grant